 |I aim to give a bizarre little meld of creative and technical pointers.
 My behavior always goes for being thoughtful and polite.
 If someone says: "I'm brutally honest/I say it like I see it," I think they're misinterpreting what it means to critique something.
 At the same time, I want to try and see if I might give advice that can make a writer stronger and not just sugarcoat things.
 We're writers, we make mistakes!
 But there's just a teenie weenie bit of difference between constructive criticism and having an inferiority complex!
 Bare in mind also that I am learning and if you think something I address is incorrect, by all means, please bring it up!
 We're here to learn from each other!|

 Places of Interest: Unique Wedding Invitations for wedding needs.
 Fax Machines and Color Copiers found here.

 Baby Names can be hard to pick.
 Finally - Clean, hygenic toilet seats covers.
-Body Piercing anyone?
+Dramatic Music rocks.

+Vampires are people too.
 A Mortgage Calculator for those refinancing.
-Scrapbooking is fun!
 Write Poetry here.
 Try this Stock Market quiz.

 Teaching is a noble job.
 Everyone loves Pets.
 Information on Tax Refunds.
-Appetots is all about Kids Food.
 Wiggly is a worm.